pwgraham91/Cloud-Contact/README.md

 Make sure your local database is running and open it with `psql postgres`

-Create a new database with `CREATE DATABASE flask_template`
+Create a new database with `CREATE DATABASE cloud_contact`

 `python db_create.py`